josephp27/RESTful-API-SS/README.md

 ```
 ---

-The email is the main unique identifier for this API as many people can have the same name, etc, but not the same email.
+* The email is the main unique identifier for this API as many people can have the same name, etc, but not the same email.

-The database is a simple SQL database that is not persistant for ease of Solstice testing.
+* The database is a simple SQL database that is not persistant for ease of Solstice testing.
 Inside data.sql are some preloaded contacts however

-1. 9 Unit Tests
+* When running the below tests I recommend using curl as navigating with the browser on errors looks slightly different than a terminal request as Spring Boot adds in more info.

+*Assumes images are links

+* 9 Unit Tests [located in the tests folder](https://github.com/josephp27/RESTful-API-SS/blob/master/src/test/java/com/solstice/api/SolsticeApiApplicationTests.java).
+Feel free to use these to understand parameters to requests

+## Requests
 2. /get

    http://localhost:8080/get